jorjiemw/portfolio/Pitching_Mechanics/README.md

 - Thorax (trunk) segment power (r ≈ 0.63)
 - Shoulder energy transfer (r ≈ 0.52)

-These relationships were consistently stronger than those observed for force production or segmental velocity.
+These were consistently stronger than force production variables.

-This indicates that pitch velocity is more strongly associated with how efficiently energy is transferred through the kinetic chain than with how much force is generated.

 ---

-### 2. Distal Segment Output is Critical
+### 2. Distal Segment Output is Consistently Associated with Performance

-Across all playing levels, variables related to the arm (upper arm and forearm) consistently showed the highest correlations with pitch velocity.
+Across all playing levels, variables related to the arm (upper arm and forearm) showed the strongest relationships with pitch velocity.

-For example:
+Examples:
-- High school forearm segment power: r ≈ 0.91
+- High school forearm segment power: r ≈ 0.91 (n=32)
-- College forearm segment power: r ≈ 0.61
+- College forearm segment power: r ≈ 0.61 (n=307)

-This suggests that effective transfer of energy into the distal segments is a key determinant of performance.
+This indicates that distal segment output reflects how effectively energy is transferred through the kinetic chain.

 ---

-### 3. Force Production Plays a Secondary Role
+### 3. Force Production Shows Moderate Relationships

-Ground reaction force and impulse variables showed moderate relationships with pitch velocity:
+Force-related variables demonstrated weaker relationships:

 - Lead ground reaction force: r ≈ 0.40
 - Impulse variables: r ≈ 0.17–0.50 depending on level

-This indicates that while force production contributes to performance, it is not the primary limiting factor.
+This suggests that while force production contributes to performance, it is not the strongest differentiating factor.

 ---

-### 4. Differences Across Playing Levels
+### 4. Trends Across Playing Levels

-**High School**
+Due to the imbalance in sample sizes, findings across levels should be interpreted as trends.

+**College (n=307)**
-- Strong dependence on distal segment power
+- Strong and consistent relationships with energy transfer and distal segment power
-- Greater reliance on arm-driven mechanics

-**College**
-- Increased contribution from trunk (thorax power ≈ 0.61)
-- Improved energy transfer through the kinetic chain

-**MiLB**
+- Provides the most reliable estimates

+**High School (n=32) & Independent (n=41)**
+- Similar patterns observed
+- Greater variability due to smaller sample sizes

+**MiLB (n=23)**
-- Lower correlations across individual variables
+- Weaker relationships across individual variables
-- Suggests performance depends on multiple interacting factors rather than a single dominant variable
+- May reflect both smaller sample size and reduced variability at higher levels

 ---

 ## Interpretation

-Pitch velocity appears to be more strongly driven by how efficiently energy is transferred through the body—especially from the trunk into the arm—than by how much force is produced against the ground.
-While strength and force contribute to performance, the key difference lies in how effectively that energy is carried through the motion and expressed at the arm.
+Pitch velocity is most strongly associated with variables representing trunk contribution and distal segment output, including thorax, upper arm, and forearm power (r ≈ 0.6–0.7).
+These variables reflect how effectively energy is transferred through the kinetic chain rather than isolated segment performance.

+Force production variables showed weaker relationships, suggesting that generating force alone is not sufficient without effective transfer through the body.

+At higher levels (MiLB), no single variable showed a strong relationship with pitch velocity.
+This suggests that performance differences at higher levels may depend more on the coordination of multiple components rather than any single biomechanical factor.

 ### Actionable Insights

 - Emphasize generating movement from the lower body and trunk rather than relying primarily on the arm
-- Focus on smooth, continuous energy transfer from the hips and torso into the arm
+- Focus on smooth transfer of energy from the hips and torso into the arm
-- Heavy reliance on arm speed may indicate energy is not being effectively transferred earlier in the motion
+- High arm output without trunk contribution may indicate inefficient mechanics
-- Training should prioritize full-body coordination and movement efficiency in addition to strength development
+- Training should prioritize coordination and energy flow through the full kinetic chain in addition to strength development

 ---

 ## Limitations

-- Correlation analysis does not capture nonlinear relationships
-- Unequal sample sizes across playing levels
+- Unequal sample sizes across playing levels (college heavily represented)
+- Smaller sample sizes (e.g., MiLB n=23) may reduce stability of correlations
+- Correlation analysis does not account for interactions between variables
-- External factors such as strength, fatigue, and training background were not included
+- External factors (strength, fatigue, training background) not included

 ---

 ## Future Work

+- Apply multivariate models to account for interactions between variables
-- Investigate nonlinear relationships between biomechanics and performance
+- Investigate nonlinear relationships
-- Develop efficiency metrics for energy transfer
+- Develop metrics for energy transfer efficiency
-- Build predictive models for pitch velocity
 - Explore relationships between biomechanics and injury risk

 ---